 Most importantly, cadets learn about themselves.
 In doing so, they learn self-esteem, self-confidence and ultimately, self-reliance.

-As the College and / or the Army help fund much of the equipment, uniforms, and activities, the cost of participating in Cadets is just $183 per term, reviewed annually.
+As the College and/or the Army help fund much of the equipment, uniforms, and activities, the cost of participating in Cadets is just $416 per semester, reviewed annually.

 The Braemar Cadet Unit is open to both boys and girls who are currently attending Braemar College from Year 7 or above.

 There are no medical restrictions placed on joining Cadets.
 We do, however, ask parents to be very honest in completing the medical and allergy information forms.
 AAC Policy requires that a doctor complete an Action Management Plan (AMP) for certain diagnosed health conditions, and if necessary, determine and document what activities a cadet should or should not participate in.

 Braemar College students interested in joining the Cadet Unit should report to the Parade Ground (the Croquet Lawn) at 3.45pm on a Wednesday that Cadets are parading.
 There they will be met by senior cadets and Cadet Unit staff who will give them further information including the necessary Enrolment forms.